AnaghSharma/Carol/CONTRIBUTING.md

    `xxx1234xxx1234`
 5. Build and run the solution.
 It should run without any errors.

-## macOS app
+## macOS menu bar app
-For additional help in understanding how to build macOS menu bar app using SwiftUI, please check out [this project](https://github.com/AnaghSharma/Ambar-SwiftUI)
+For additional help in understanding how to build macOS menu bar app using SwiftUI, please check out [this project.](https://github.com/AnaghSharma/Ambar-SwiftUI)